 To add fonts to your brand kit in PicMonkey, just click the style (heading, subhead, or body) in the brand kit interface and select the font.
 PicMonkey has a giant bucket of fonts you can choose from, but you’re not limited by them — you can upload any font on your computer, too, and drag it into your brand kit.
 And if you want more detailed instructions, see how to upload fonts on PCs and Macs.

 If you're establishing your brand fonts for the first time, think about the image you want to portray.
 Traditional and reliable?
 Look into serif fonts.
 Modern and agile?
 San serif is the way to go, as a glance at the logos of most tech companies right now will show you.
 Maybe you want a font that implies a high level of craft.
 If so, a font that looks hand-drawn might be the way to go.
 Look at companies you admire to see what fonts they use and choose something in the same family.

 Consider what fonts pair well together, and also how they affect readers' emotions.
 Here's an interesting article about how fonts make people feel.

 Brand colors are just as important as logos and fonts.
 British racing green, Coke red, and Facebook blue are all instantly recognizable.
 Your customers can tell if the wrong shade is used, and if it happens, it dilutes your brand and implies that you’re not paying attention to details.

 Adding colors to your brand kit is totally easy.
 If you know the hex codes, you can just type them in.
-If you need to get a color from a logo or other asset, our Eyedropper tool lets you take care of that in a snap.
+If you need to get a color from a logo or other asset, our Eyedropper tool (in the color picker) lets you take care of that in a snap.

 If you don’t have brand colors and don’t know a shade from a tint, we’ve got some color theory info about what colors complement each other and what they mean.
 It’s a good place to start.